Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 The second setting is a slide switch for changing gear.
 Usually there are two gears, "1" is low gear and "2" is high gear.
 Some drills have 3 gears, allowing finer control of torque/speed.

 Low gear gives you higher torque (twisting force) and lower speed for drilling screws or using large diameter drill bits.
-High gear gives lower torque and higher speed and is better for smaller drill bits and fast drilling, or using accessories that work better at high speed (e.g. mounted points for grinding).
+High gear gives lower torque and higher speed and is better for fast drilling with smaller drill bits, using accessories that work better at high speed (e.g. mounted points for grinding) and for driving and undoing fasteners such as machine screws and small bolts (Usually an impact wrench is used for tightening larger bolts)

 Setting 3: Screw, Drill or Hammer Action